 So, what produce is in season now and how should you cook with it?
 Here are our favorites for March:

-We’re not talking about mushy, frozen peas.
-Fresh peas, sometimes called English peas, are bright and flavorful.
-Peas are a great source of vitamin A, vitamin C, folate and fiber.
-Chose firm, medium-sized green pods with no decay or wilting when shopping.
-You can eat them raw (they add great crunch to salads) or cooked.
-Their full-bodied taste also compliments cream sauces nicely.
+We’re not talking about mushy frozen peas.
+Fresh peas, sometimes called English peas, are bright and flavorful—and they’re also a great source of vitamin A, vitamin C, folate and fiber.
+When shopping for fresh peas, choose firm, medium-sized green pods with no decay or wilting.
+You can eat them raw—they add great crunch to salads—or lightly cooked.
+Their fresh, delicate taste compliments cream sauces nicely.

-Don’t love broccoli?
-Sub in cauliflower, broccoli’s cousin (they both come from the Cruciferae family).
-While white cauliflower is the most well known, cauliflower comes in orange, green, and purple varieties, opening up plenty of opportunities to brighten up your meals.
-Cauliflower can be boiled, pickled, roasted or eaten raw but our favorite way to use it lately is as cauliflower “rice”.
+White cauliflower is the most well-known, but this versatile veg comes in orange, green, and purple varieties, opening up plenty of opportunities to brighten up your meals.
+Cauliflower can be boiled, pickled, roasted or eaten raw, but our favorite way to use it lately is as cauliflower “rice”.
 Simply grate in a food processor until fine and lightly sauté for a few minutes with oil and seasoning.
 It’s a great substitute for traditional rice if you’re looking for fewer carbs and more vitamins.

-No doubt you’ve seen the trees in your neighborhood overflowing with citrus fruit right now.
+If you live in a citrus-friendly climate, the trees in your neighborhood are probably overflowing with fruit right now.
 Oranges, lemons, and grapefruit are best in winter to early spring and provide a welcome punch of vitamin C during cold and flu season.
 We love using citrus to add tang to dressings and sauces or sliced thinly in salads.
 Seafood and acidic lemon notoriously pair well but we invite you to experiment with all types of seafood and citrus together.

 Did you know there are over 14,000 species of edible mushrooms?
 It’s true.
-While most of us stick to white buttons or cremini, a trip to your local farmer’s market can expose you to more eclectic varieties (think morel, shitake, and oyster).
-Mushrooms are low in calories and fat and contain over a dozen minerals and vitamins, including copper, potassium, magnesium, zinc.
-Mushrooms are also high in antioxidants like selenium and glutathione, believed to lower inflammation.
-Wipe mushrooms gently with a wet cloth and store in a paper bag in the refrigerator for up to three days.
+While most of us stick to white buttons or creminis, a trip to your local farmer’s market can expose you to more eclectic varieties (think morel, shiitake, and oyster).
+Mushrooms are low in calories and fat and contain over a dozen essential nutrients, including copper, potassium, magnesium, and zinc.
+They’re also high in antioxidants like selenium and glutathione, which may lower inflammation.
+To prepare mushrooms, wipe them gently with a wet cloth and store in a paper bag in the refrigerator for up to three days.
 We love using mushrooms to add richness to hearty dishes on cold nights.